shawnLeeZX/akid/docs/intros/index.md

 one lack of parallelism) to actually do the computation.

-A living being is abstracted as a `Kid` class, which assemblies all above classes together to play the survival game.
-The metaphor means by sensing more examples, with certain genre of Kong Fu(different training algorithms and policies), the data processing engine of the Survivor, the brain, should get better at doing whatever task it is doing, letting it be image classification or something else.
+A living being is abstracted as a `Kid` class, which assemblies all above classes together to play the game.
+The metaphor means by sensing more examples, with certain genre of Kong Fu(different training algorithms and policies), the data processing engine of the `Kid`, the brain, should get better at doing whatever task it is doing, letting it be image classification or something else.

-Besides, an `Observer` class could open a brain and look into it, which is to mean visualization.
+In addition, an `Observer` class could open a brain and look into it, which is to mean visualization, statistics etc.

 ## `akid` stack

+Now we go technical to discuss each stack provided by `akid`.

 ### Application

 At the top of the stack, `akid` could be used as a part of application without knowing the underlying mechanism of neural networks.

-`akid` provides full machinery from preparing the data, doing data augmentation, specifying computation graph (neural network architecture), choosing optimization algorithms, specifying training scheme (data parallelism etc), and information logging.
+`akid` provides full machinery from preparing data, augmenting data, specifying computation graph (neural network architecture), choosing optimization algorithms, specifying parallel training scheme (data parallelism etc), logging and visualization.

 #### Neural network training --- A holistic example

-This case suits the ones who are product driven --- wants to get results quickly.
-It aims to provide an easy to use flow to all elements of neural network --- training, testing, logging, parallelism schemes, etc. That is to say, it could make use of all possible blocks in `akid`.

-From a perspective of design, this is what `akid` means, explained in the following.
-Also, in this section, all available blocks in `akid` are briefly introduced.
+The application currently `akid` handles the best is to training neural networks, which is described in this section.

 ```eval_rst
 .. image:: ../images/application_illustration.png